You are home with your new Baby – Now What?

 Do not overdue it – you will regret it later.
 My first time around I had to have an episiotomy and I just did not sit down a lot and you know what, I was SO SORE.
 Second time around I had to push Nic out so fast I tore.
 I took it easy when I got home and stayed my butt on the couch as much as I could during the healing process and it made a huge difference.

-So just sit down and let people do things for you when they offer and you just cuddle that baby and rest up.
+So just sit down and let people do things for you when they offer and you just cuddle that baby and rest up (or stare at your baby while they sleep).

 CLUSTER FEEDINGS – If it didn’t happen in the hospital it will happen at home.
 This is when the baby feeds almost every hour or two, maybe even less or more in some cases.
 Usually happens a few days after the baby is born.